Cathedral of Saint Andrew, Patras: Relics

 Relics of the apostle Saint Andrew are stored in the church.
-They consist of the small finger, part of the top of the cranium of the Apostle, and small portions of the cross on which he was martyred, all kept in a special shrine.
+They consist of the little finger, part of the top of the cranium of the Apostle, and small portions of the cross on which he was martyred, all kept in a special shrine.
 The holy skull of the Apostle was sent there from St. Peter's Basilica, Rome in September 1964, on the orders of Pope Paul VI.
 Cardinal Bea led the party of 15 cardinals that presented the relic to Bishop Constantine of Patras on 24 September 1964.
-Thousands of people (among them prime minister Georgios Papandreou) and many Greek Orthodox bishops participated in the reception ceremony of the skull.
-After a procession through the streets of the city, the skull was placed in a special silver miter inside the church.

-The cross of St. Andrew was taken from Greece during the Crusades by the Duke of Burgundy.
-Parts of the cross were kept since Middle Ages in the church of St. Victor in Marseilles.
-They were returned to Patras on 19 January 1980.
-The cross of the apostle was presented to the Bishop of Patras Nicodemus by the Roman Catholic delegation led by Cardinal Roger Etchegaray.
+Thousands of people (among them Prime Minister Georgios Papandreou) and many Greek Orthodox bishops participated in the reception ceremony for the skull.
+After a procession through the streets of Patras, the skull was placed in a special silver miter inside the church.
+The cross of St. Andrew was taken from Greece during the Crusades by the Duke of Burgundy, and parts were kept in the Abbey of St. Victor in Marseille since the Middle Ages.
+These were returned to Patras on 19 January 1980, presented to the Bishop Nicodemus of Patras by a Roman Catholic delegation led by Cardinal Roger Etchegaray.